 Back in 2013, Porter had placed an order for 30 Bombardier CS100 aircraft (now known as the Airbus A220-100).
 The order had been conditional on the government changing rules to allow jets at Billy Bishop Airport, but that never ended up happening.

-Why would Porter order the E195-E2 over the A220-100, though?
-That probably comes down to the airline being able to secure E195-E2 delivery slots as early as next year, while more lead time would be needed for the A220-100.
-I imagine the airline also got a great deal, given the state of the airline industry.
+Why did Porter order the E195-E2 over the A220-100, though?
+That probably comes down to the airline being able to secure E195-E2 delivery slots much sooner, while more lead time would have been needed for the A220-100.
+I imagine the airline also got a great deal on these planes, as the North American launch customer.

-What do you make of Porter Airlines ordering Embraer E195-E2s, and planning significant expansion?
+What do you make of Porter Airlines ordering more Embraer E195-E2s?